 Geocaches are located throughout the Huron-Clinton Metroparks.
 If you wish to place a cache within a Metropark, see the rules, regulations, and site permit application.

-Opened in 1961, this 6,624-yard, par-71 course boasts varied terrain, tree-lined fairways and abundant wildlife.
+Opened in 1961, this 6,624-yard, par-71 course boasts varied terrain, tree-lined fairways, and abundant wildlife.
 Open fairways and fast greens allow both novice and experienced golfers the opportunity to challenge and improve their games.
-New golf starter building opened in 2012.
 Senior rates are available for guests age 55 and older.
 Junior rates are available for guests age 20 and younger.
-Kensington Metropark golf course is one of ten Huron-Clinton Metropark courses in southeast Michigan.
+Kensington Metropark golf course is one of eight Huron-Clinton Metropark courses in southeast Michigan.

 An 8.5 mile paved hike-bike trail traverses the picturesque landscapes that circle Kent Lake.
-The trail is open 6am to 10pm daily.
 The variety of trees and shrubs make this one of Southeastern Michigan’s finest autumn color tours.
 The hike-bike trail is kept clear of snow in the winter months.
 Please note that some portions of the trail (going clockwise around the lake it would be west of the East Boat Launch to just past the Nature Center) are not salted due to protected natural resources.
-Trail is cleared after roads, lots and sidewalks.
-For current conditions contact the Park Office or check our website.
+The trail is cleared after roads, lots, and sidewalks.

 Additionally, the 7 miles of trails in the nature study area provide an excellent opportunity to observe animals and plants in their natural communities.
 The unpaved nature trails are your entry into a variety of habitats.
 As you walk, listen and look for the residents or signs of their activities.
 Jogging, bicycles, pets, motorized vehicles and horses are not permitted on the trails.
-The trails are open 6am to 10pm daily and are not plowed in the winter.
-Maps are available at the Nature Center or Park Office.
+The trails are not plowed in the winter.

 Enjoy a leisurely cruise on Kent Lake aboard the Island Queen III.
 You will be charmed by nature’s sights and sounds as you tour the picturesque lake on this 46-passenger pontoon boat.
 Capture panoramic vistas as the boat meanders around the lake, among islands and bays, and discover the interesting history of Kensington Metropark.
 Chance upon mute swans, Canada geese, mallard ducks and cormorants, and an occasional osprey.
 On a summer’s day, look for turtles basking in the sun.